kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 sender:  An endpoint that is transmitting records.

-server:  The endpoint that this did initiate the TLS connection. i.e. the peer of the client.
+server:  The endpoint that responded to the initiation of the TLS connection. i.e. the peer of the client.

 ## Key Encapsulation Mechanisms